 Contact: +27(0)21 785 4482.
 If you have a group of 5 or more, email firstname.lastname@example.org to book a time slot slot.

-Author of The Yearning Mohale Mashigo volunteers at the Shine Literacy Centre, which gives Grade 2 and 3s from poor schools throughout Cape Town one-on-one literacy training.
-On Mandela Day, Shine Centre will be running a drive to donate books for Grades 1–3 to Bright Student Learning Centre, which was started by a former refugee who is now the head of school.
+Shine Literacy gives Grade 2 and 3s from poor schools throughout Cape Town one-on-one literacy training.
+On Mandela Day, Shine Literacy will be running a drive to donate books for Grades 1–3 to Bright Student Learning Centre, which was started by a former refugee who is now the head of school.
 The centre is in desperate need of books, stationery, desks, chairs and computers.

-Help long-term: Sign up to be trained to be a tutor at a local schools.
+Help long-term: Sign up to be trained to be a tutor at a local school.

 Not sure we celebrate Mandela day?
 Check out this video of the Elders which is sure to inspire you and if you are keen to check out all Cape Town's major landmarks of Madiba then see our recommendations while perusing through Tata's Mother City memories.